Mining Matters engaging youth and adults during a program.

 Goals of Mining Matters

-• Involve youth in exploring Earth science and the minerals industry through meaningful learning activities and innovative STEM education programs.
+• Involve youth in exploring Earth sciences and the minerals industry through meaningful learning activities and innovative STEM education programs.

 • Provide engaging hands-on mineral resources programming and practical mining educational opportunities for Indigenous youth.